moderndatacompany/dataos.info/docs/resources/stacks/nilus/batch_sources/stripe.md

 Stripe is a financial infrastructure platform that enables businesses to accept online payments and manage their financial processes.
 It acts as a payment processor, allowing businesses to integrate payment processing into their websites, apps, and other online platforms.

 !!! info
-    Salesforce does not support Depot.
+    Stripe does not support Depot.
 To configure connections, use service account credentials provided through the Instance Secret Resource in URI.

 ## Prerequisites